alkhe/muramura/README.md

 ## Cal Hacks 2015: Murakumo Chrome Extension
-Have murakumo read manga with you
+Have murakumo do stuff with you

 ## To DO:
-Make extension working
+Not make it reload after each page
+Remove extraneous files
+Add more functionality